AVEVA/CONNECT-data-services-developer-docs/content/set-up/roles/roles-concept.md

 # Roles

 Administrators use roles to manage access to assets, resources, and services.
 They can then assign these roles to identities, which include users, groups, and client-credentials clients.
-When an identity tries to access a resource, OCS checks the assigned roles against the permissions on the resource to determine their access level.
+When an identity tries to access a resource, OSIsoft Cloud Services (OCS) checks the assigned roles against the permissions on the resource to determine their access level.

-Assigning a role to a user or client does not determine access.
-For any resource, you set access on the resource for specific roles, rather than for specific users or clients.
-Manage access using Manage Permissions for the given resource.
-For each role, you set access to the following access types: Read, Write, Delete, and Manage Permissions.

 ## Role types

-OSIsoft Cloud Services includes three different types of roles, which determine the scope of the access rights assigned to a user:
+OCS includes three types of roles:

 - [Tenant roles](#tenant-roles)